Your Guide to Home Solar Energy: DIY and Professional

 Here are two straightforward reasons, but they must be coupled with your preparedness to wait a long time to return your investment before your system starts to bring financial benefits.

 • You want to offset your home’s electricity consumption, which is already high or growing.
 For example, you plan to install demanding appliances, such as a hot tub, electric underfloor heating, a heat pump or air conditioning.
-Alternatively, your family may be growing, and you expect your energy consumption to follow that trend.
+Alternatively, your family may grow, and you expect your energy consumption to follow that trend.

 Not So Good Reasons For Investing in Home Solar Energy